 Due to the successful second surgery that had no complications and the proficient surgically staff, once the tracheostomy tube is removed Peick will be cleared for non-medical assisted air transport.
 He will be required to have non-assisted commercial air transport but that will be a fraction of the expected cost.
 Peick will have a long road to a full recovery once he’s back in California.
 According to his Paris surgeons, the damage he sustained to his right eye will require treatment from a specialist and he will need another less invasive nose surgery once the swelling has gone down.

 Peick has had some of the best care possible during this trying time mainly due to the fast response of Eric Peronnard and everyone involved with the Paris Supercross.
-Louie Peick, Weston’s father and fiancé Kelly would like to thank everyone that has donated to his cause and have sent positive messages and prayers.
-With this support for Weston, its one less thing that they will have to focus on.
+Louie Peick, Weston’s father, and fiancé Kelly would like to thank everyone that has donated to his cause and has sent positive messages and prayers.
+With this support for Weston, it’s one less thing that they will have to focus on.

 AutoTrader/Yoshimura/Suzuki Factory Racing rider Weston Peick underwent an extensive first surgery late last night at the hospital he was transported to after a collision with another rider during the opening night of the 2018 Paris Supercross.
 Peick was heavily sedated to help relieve the extreme pain from his injuries and post-op surgeries.
 His first successful surgery was to fix the multiple nose, eye and other facial fractures including two breaks in his jaw and dual dislocation of the jaw bone from his skull.
 His injuries are extensive and very serious but the doctors have confirmed no brain or spinal damage has occurred, and he is expected to make a full recovery.
 Peick is now awake and under minor sedation to help offset the tremendous pain he is in.
 His physicians are assessing his status and starting phase two of his treatment to determine the timeline for his second surgery.